scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Why do we use the major version number to signal binary compatibility releases?

-From our [example](#why-binary-compatibility-matters) above, we have learnt two important lessons:
+From our [example](#why-binary-compatibility-matters) above, we have learned two important lessons:

 * Binary incompatibility releases often leads to dependency hell, rendering your users unable to update any of their libraries without breaking their application
 * If a new library version is binary compatible but source incompatible, the user can simply fix the compile errors in their application and everything will work